Abigail's Wellness Habits: A Realistic, Personalized Approach to Daily Health

 Strength training 4x/week

 Another one of my non-negotiables when it comes to movement is strength training.
-Not only is strength training foundational for longevity, but its other benefits include burning calories more efficiently, lowering the risk of injury and disease, improving heart health, helping support blood sugar levels, and much more!
+Not only is strength training foundational for longevity, but it also offers other benefits, including burning calories more efficiently, lowering the risk of injury and disease, improving heart health, supporting blood sugar levels, and much more!
 Read more about the benefits in my previous blog, The Benefits of Strength Training for Women.

 Yoga/pilates 1x/week